ABOUT:

 COMPOSITING:

-Shauna Ludgate was also responsible for compositing the final renders together in Nukex.
-By utilizing all the different render layers and AOVs she was able to adjust the light exposure to ensure consistency between shots, change the colour gradient of specific items in the environment or characters and troubleshoot any shadow issues.
+The final renders were composed collectively in NukeX, utilizing all the different render layers and AOVs.
+This allowed us to control the light exposure to maintain consistency across shots, modify the colour gradient of specific elements within the environment or characters, and address any shadow-related issues.

 Check out the below video to see all the different visuals between stages.